deletedcu/angular-demo/lectures/day-2/05_url_params.md

 ## Define URL Params

+Many applications aren't completely static - they have data in them, whether it's pulled from a database, somewhere else on the internet, or just kept in a file.

+Let's look at keeping information (data) in a file and handing it to our Angular application.

 URL params allow us to pass data into the application from the URL.

 ## Create an External Data File

-Now, we're going to make our app a little more data driven.
+We're going to make our app a little more data driven.
 Create `src/app/resume/jobs.ts`:

 ```javascript
 export const JOBS = [